rahuldebug/CoreJava/src/main/java/com/rahul/oops/OOPS.md

         Abstract class can have final, non-final, static and non-static variables.
         The interface has only static and final variables.
         Abstract classes cannot be instantiated .
+        They may or may not have abstract method, they also contain constructo

 [Encapsulation]